Matstah/atcn_project/README.md

 TODO: maybe put final pdf here

 ## Scripts & Utils
-**Note**: Was used in the beginning, but things might not work as expected now, because some later changes broke stuff.
-Mostly adding the cpu_port and the additional controller host for sniffing cloned packets changed things in the topology that were not considered.
+**Note**: Was used in the beginning to gather information of the topology.
+For example to get all information of a host to check if our setup does what is expected (e.g. write correct MAC address, etc.)

 Utils contains `TopoHelper` which gathers some useful information about the topology.
-Scripts contains a script that uses the TopoHelper module and displays some stuff.
+Scripts contains a script that uses the TopoHelper module to display information or draw the topology.